JustinDo720/prac_exam/README.md

 # __Practice Exam Questions__

-## This project is centered around answering questions for the PCPP certificate exam.
+## This project is centered around document similarity analysis for text-based question and answers.
+We compare two pieces of text to compare a user's answer to the correct answer

 ### _How to Install and Run the Project_